reddmetrics/reddmetrics.github.com/_posts/2011-04-05-an-introduction.md

 We will post code and applications, project updates and compact data analysis.
-We are not a big group, but we are all committed to making our work useful to other researchers or programmers.
+We are not a big group, but we are all committed to making our work useful to other researchers or code hackers.

 Thanks for visiting!